gavinmcfarland/postcss-proportional-spacing/README.md

 }
 ```

 When a ratio is used the value is calculated by multiplying the the adjacent sides.
-The respected top and right sides are checked first, and if not set then the respective bottom and right sides are checked.
+The respective top and right sides are checked first, and if not set then the respective bottom and right sides are checked.

-Please let me know if you find this is not useful or if you have another suggestion as there may be a better way to manage the logic behind this that I haven't thought of.
+Please let me know if you think this is not useful or if you have another suggestion as there may be a better way to manage the logic behind this that I haven't thought of.

 ## Setup